-Neon tetras are among the most popular pet fish species today.
+Neon tetras are among the most popular pet fish species because they are small and easy to care for.
 Moreover, they present the breed which is being reproduced in captivity more than any other breed.

 They are small, adorable and easy to care about, and they certainly make one of the first choices among many first-time keepers.

 But how did they manage to become so wanted among many aquarium enthusiasts?
 And where do neon tetras come from in the first place?

 Where do Neon Tetras Live in the Wild?

 Neon tetras can be found in the wild in the Amazon basins of South America, mostly in Colombia, Peru and Brazil.
 Their natural habitat has been shrinking in the last few years, due to human activity, but there are still many neon tetras living in the wild.